-A 4 year old-white female is brought to your office because her mother says, for the last 2 months, she has limped every morning for about an hour, which eventually improves.
+A four year-old white female is brought to your office because her mother says, for the last two months, she has limped every morning for about an hour, which eventually improves.
 She has had no fevers or rash.
 On your exam, she is happy and playful but walks with a limp.
 She has swelling of her left knee and left ankle.
 Her CBC, ESR, and CRP are normal.
 Her rheumatoid factor, anti-CCP antibodies, and Lyme studies are negative.
 She has an ANA that is positive at 1:160.

 What is the differential diagnosis for a patient with suspected juvenile idiopathic arthritis (JIA)?

 Diagnostic considerations when making the diagnosis of JIA include (1) Lyme arthritis, which can cause significant joint swelling, especially of the knee; (2) Trauma, which should not be associated with a morning preponderance of symptoms; (3) Septic arthritis and osteomyelitis, which would be more acute in presentation and be associated with more systemic symptoms; (4) Systemic autoimmune disease, such as pediatric lupus, juvenile dermatomyositis or systemic vasculitis, which would have more extraarticular features; (5) Non-inflammatory causes of joint pain, including slipped capital femoral epiphysis and idiopathic avascular necrosis, which would be associated with activity-related pain, rather than morning stiffness.